Checkout page optimization is a frequently overlooked area for retailers looking for routes to increase online revenue.

 This tactic helps to address issue #9 and #10 in our abandoned cart list above.

-Another key thing to think about are the payment options you’re providing to customers, which has become a much bigger area in the last couple of years.
+Another key thing to think about are the payment options you’re providing to customers, which has become a much bigger area in the last couple of years due to the shifting finance industry.
 Customers have varying affinities and loyalties to different providers, so the more payment fields, the better.

 Lots of the larger retailers are now offering things like pay after delivery, credit (either with 0% API or at a cost), split payments, etc, which are gradually becoming more important to users.